 4. Set Up a Facebook Business Page

 The next thing you’ll need to start running real estate Facebook ads is a Facebook Business Page.
 If you don’t already have one set up, click here to get started.
-Enter your general business information as well as on-brand imagery, your logo, and a headshot.
+Enter your page name, then choose “estate agent” as your category, and write a description for your business page.
+When you’re done, click “create page.”

 5. Set Up Your First Campaign